E16

 Possible Causes

-Overheated safety thermostat tripped, faulty cavity overheat sensor, door lock not reaching unlocked position, control board stuck in lockout state
+Overheated safety thermostat tripped, faulty cavity overheat sensor, door lock not reaching the unlocked position, control board stuck in a lockout state.

 How to Fix / Troubleshooting

 Safety first: Ensure the oven is completely cool before attempting any work.
-Disconnect from mains power.
+Disconnect it from mains power.

-- Inspect door lock: From the top/front, check that the lock mechanism is not jammed in the locked position.
-Manually move the lock lever if accessible to the unlocked position.
+• Inspect door lock: From the top/front, check that the lock mechanism is not jammed in the locked position.
+Manually move the lock lever to the unlocked position if accessible.

-- Power reset: After ensuring thermostats are reset and the lock is free, restore power and see if the error clears.
+• Power reset: After ensuring thermostats are reset and the lock is free, restore power and check if the error clears.

 Note: Frequent pyrolytic cycles can stress thermostats and locks; ensure adequate ventilation around the oven installation.